soutrik71/emlov4_pytorch_lt_session1/docs/index.md

 ## Overview

 This project is part of the EMLO (Extensive Machine Learning Operations) course and focuses on PyTorch Lightning fundamentals.
+It implements a dog breed classification system using modern deep learning practices.

 ## Features

-- 🔥 **PyTorch Lightning**: Modern deep learning framework
+- 🔥 **PyTorch Lightning**: Modern deep learning framework with structured training loops
+- 🐶 **Dog Breed Classification**: Multi-class image classification with pre-trained models
+- 🚀 **Hardware Acceleration**: Support for CUDA, MPS (Apple Silicon), and CPU
+- 📊 **Comprehensive Metrics**: Tracking of accuracy, precision, recall, and F1 score
+- 📁 **Kaggle Integration**: Automatic dataset download and preparation
 - 🧪 **Testing**: Comprehensive test suite with pytest
 - 📝 **Documentation**: Auto-generated documentation with MkDocs
 - 🎨 **Code Quality**: Black, Ruff, and isort for code formatting and linting